 Related article: The Eight Principles of Emergency Evacuation

 Some disaster may prove more devastating than others and there will be people for which a get home bag will make a huge difference and increase their chances of getting home safe.
 Putting together a get home bag is not a daunting task and it can be done quickly in one afternoon.
-When it comes to emergency preparedness you know that is always better to have it and not need it rather than need it and not have it.
+When it comes to emergency preparedness you should know that is always better to have it and not need it rather than need it and not have it.

 Get home bag essentials